Single subject entry

 How much do single subjects cost?

-To find out the cost of the subjects that interest you, look up the unit code in our fee calculator or ask the relevant college.
+To find out the cost of the subjects that interest you, look up the unit code in our fee calculator.
 Keep in mind, you may also need to buy textbooks or reading materials.

 If you are an international student, please note that student visa holders cannot extend the duration of their course as a result of undertaking Single Subject Enrolment.